INFLORESCENCES

 Pale white violet is a “stemless,” having a SCAPOSE inflorescence.

 III.
-ELONGATE DETERMINATE (RACEMOSE) INFLORESCENCES
+ELONGATE INDETERMINATE (RACEMOSE) INFLORESCENCES

 (raceme, panicle, spike, catkin/ament, spikelet, spathe & spadix)